 hampered by U.S. Treasury yields that were close to 16-month

-The pound rose after Bank of England Governor Mark Carney
+Sterling rose after BoE Governor Mark Carney said in a

-said in a newspaper interview that UK interest rates may have to
+newspaper interview that UK rates may have to increase even

-rise even before real wages pick up, backtracking from comments
+before the growth of real wages recovers, backtracking from

-last week that suggested the opposite and prompted markets to
+comments last week that suggested the opposite and prompted

-push back bets on a first rate hike.
+markets to push back bets on a first hike.